ironboy/ares-helper/README.md

 {
-  "userToken": "user token copied from the ARES website", "workspaceName": "workspace name copied from the ARES website", "projectKey": "projekt key copied from the ARES website", "projectName": "projeft name copied from the ARES website" }
+  "userToken": "user token copied from the ARES website", "workspaceName": "workspace name copied from the ARES website", "projectKey": "project key copied from the ARES website", "projectName": "project name copied from the ARES website" }
 ```